ZoneMinder/zoneminder/README.txt

 directly  relate  to the events themselves  but  to  the  disk partition on which the events are stored.
-These allow  you  to specify  an  amount  of  disk usage either  in  blocks  or  in percentage as returned by the 'df' command.
+These allow  you  to specify  an  amount  of  disk usage either  in  blocks  or  in percentage as returned by the `df' command.
 They relate to the amount  of disk space used and not the amount left free.
 Once your  filter is specified, clicking 'submit' will  filter  the events  according  to your specification.
-As  the  disk  based elements are not event related directly if you create a filter and  include the term 'DiskPercent > 95' then if your  current disk usage is over that amount when you submit the filter then all  events will be listed whereas if it is less then none  at all  will.
+As  the  disk  based elements are not event related directly if you create a filter and  include the term `DiskPercent > 95' then if your  current disk usage is over that amount when you submit the filter then all  events will be listed whereas if it is less then none  at all  will.
 As such the disk related terms will tend to be used